pengxy/SQuAD2_Analysis/README.md

 ## Note
 1. I did not list the ensemble models here.
 However, if only ensemble models are available, I will list and mark it as ensemble (with model names in italics).
 2. Anonymous submissions are ignored.
-3. In `Paper` section, `link` means the submitted model is exactly what the paper illustrates. `old-link` means there is somewhat mismatch with the paper and the submitted models.
+3. In `Paper` section, `link` means the submitted model is exactly what the paper illustrates. `old-link` means there is somewhat mismatch between the paper and the submitted models.
 4. You will find additional scores of the development set, which is obtained from `PUBLIC` visible worksheets in CodaLab.
 5. The tables are sorted by the `Test-F1` score.

 ## Related Papers
 You can download the related papers with the following links.
-I only listed the papers that are specificly designed for SQuAD 2.0 task.
+I only list the papers that are specificly designed for SQuAD 2.0 task or reporting the results on SQuAD 2.0.

 > 1. (Rajpurkar and Jia et al., 2018) Know What You Don’t Know: Unanswerable Questions for SQuAD
 <br/>http://aclweb.org/anthology/P18-2124